0xadri/notes-js/__html.md

 >
 > }

-`a[href$=".pdf"]` selects all links finishing by ".pdf". "$=" means "finish by".
+`a[href$=".pdf"]` selects all links finishing by `".pdf"`. `"$="` means `"finish by"`.

 More about attribute selectors on
  - www.w3.org/TR/CSS2/selector.html#attribute-selectors
  - http://css-tricks.com/5591-attribute-selectors/
  - http://stackoverflow.com/questions/3338680/css-selector-by-class-prefix/

-There are more pseudo classes such as: :first-line, :first-letter, :focus
+There are more pseudo classes such as: `:first-line`, `:first-letter`, `:focus`

 Pseudo classes and pseudo elements are distinguished in CSS3 specification.
-Pseudo elements are selected using 2 semi-columns such as ::first-child
+Pseudo elements are selected using 2 semi-columns such as `::first-child`

 CSS Colors - Text, Background, Borders...

 When adding/editing colors, you have the choice between 3 formats:
  - Hexadecimal  - supported by old IE browsers
  - RGBa         - supported by IE9+, see http://css-tricks.com/rgba-browser-support/
  - HSL & HSLa  - supported by IE9+, see caniuse.com/#search=hsl and browsersupport.net/CSS/hsl() and also css-tricks.com/yay-for-hsla

 HSLa color pickers: